jxjo/AirfoilEditor/README.md

 To upgrade to the actual version use `pip3 install airfoileditor -U`.

 Run the app by typing `airfoileditor` on the command line.

+The command `which airfoileditor` will show, where Python installed the program within your filesystem.
+This file path can be used to create a shortcut on your desktop or to assign the file extension '.dat' to the app,  allowing to open an airfoil with a double click.

 #### Preparing Xoptfoil2 and Worker
 To use polar generation and airfoil optimization the two programs `worker` and `xoptfoil2` have to be compiled and made available for the AirfoilEditor by copying the two programs into /usr/local/bin.